VH-Lab/NDI-matlab/docs/reference/+ndi/+file/navigator.m.md

   See also: ndi.file.navigator/EPOCHTABLE

-Help for ndi.file.navigator/resetepochtable is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.file.navigator/resetepochtable is inherited from superclass ndi.epoch.epochset
 ```

 ---